Sabiha Sertel: Tan, 1936-1945

 Tan front page, 1939 Headline reads: “Hitler Says Germany Threatens No One”.

 Zekeriya Sertel became co-owner of Tan (Dawn), a struggling daily newspaper and publishing house.
 Under the Sertels, Tan became Turkey's second largest newspaper and the couple's final and most prominent publication.

 In the lead-up to World War II and during the war itself, the newspaper was known for strongly opposing the ideas and policies of fascist and Nazi movements within Turkey and abroad.
 In her column “Görüsler” [Opinions], Sertel focused on political issues and warned against forming an alliance with Germany during the war.
 Critics attacked Sertel, publishing caricatures with insulting titles such as “The Bolshevik Wench” and “The Gypsy with the Pair of Tongs.”

-Sertel was banned three times from writing, first in 1941 for criticizing Turkey's collaboration with Germany during the war, second for her writing against the nationalist movement in Turkey in 1942, and the third time again in 1942, for her writing about colonialism in the 19th century in relation to both world wars.
+Sertel was banned three times from writing, first, in 1941 for criticizing Turkey's collaboration with Germany during the war, second, for her writing against the nationalist movement in Turkey in 1942, and for the third time, again in 1942, for her writing about colonialism in the 19th century in relation to both world wars.

-While banned, Sertel pursued other projects including translating Karl Kautsky's The Class Struggle, Dialectical materialism, Lenin’s Socialism and War and August Bebel's Woman and Socialism into Turkish.
+While banned from writing, Sertel pursued other projects including translating Karl Kautsky's The Class Struggle, Dialectical materialism, Vladimir Lenin’s Socialism and War and August Bebel's Woman and Socialism into Turkish.
 She also published Tan Cep Kitapları (Pocket Books) based on an American book series.
 In 1936, she wrote the novel Çitra Roy ile Babası (Çitra Roy and Her Father) about a young socialist woman living in India under British colonialism.
 She published the journal Projektör in 1936.

 As the tension between leftist writers and the nationalist press increased, a government-orchestrated mob of thousands destroyed the offices of Tan and its publishing house on 4 December 1945.
 The destruction of Tan became an international incident.
-The Sertels were arrested, taken to Sultanahmet Prison in 1946 and stood trial.
+The Sertels were arrested, taken to Sultanahmet Prison in 1946, and put on trial.
 Although ultimately acquitted, the Sertels remained under police surveillance, unable to work.
 The couple decided in 1950 to flee the country, in fear of their lives.